-- one teacher with special education qualifications - (Parts I and II) - one speech language pathologist is assigned to each class on a part-time basis - LSS personnel provide assessment and consultative services to the special education teacher
+- one teacher with special education qualifications (Parts I and II) - Learning Support Services personnel provide assessment and consultative services to the special education teacher

-- The focus of the Language Learning Disability Program is to provide the appropriate learning environment that will facilitate the development of the student's expressive and receptive language and communication skills to enable academic achievement - Students who exit the LLD Specialized Program Class in Grade 6 are supported through the Intermediate LLD (ILLD) model, which offers a range of services (e.g., direct in-class coaching, co-planning of curricular activities, targeted professional development) to teachers to support their students with LLD in grades 7 and 8 within the students' intermediate placement (e.g., regular program, Learning Disability Specialized Program Class or General Learning Program).
-The ILLD model offers support to the teachers with the goal of increasing the students' independence with strategy application and learning over time - Programs are equipped with special education and language development materials - An IEP containing specific expectations is designed for each student according to individual learning needs and abilities.
+- The focus of the Language Learning Disability Program is to provide the appropriate learning environment that will facilitate the development of the student's expressive and receptive language and phonology skills to enable academic achievement. - Students who exit the LLD Specialized Program Class in Grade 6 are supported through the Intermediate LLD (ILLD) model, which offers a range of services (e.g., direct in-class coaching, co-planning of curricular activities, targeted professional development) to teachers to support their students with LLD in grades 7 and 8 within the students' intermediate placement (e.g., regular program, Learning Disability Specialized Program Class or General Learning Program).
+The ILLD model offers support to the teachers with the goal of increasing the students' independence with strategy application and learning over time. - Programs are equipped with special education and language development materials. - An IEP containing specific expectations is designed for each student according to individual learning needs and abilities.
 This plan, which is shared with parent(s)/guardian(s), is based on, and modified by, the results of continuous assessment and evaluation - It allows for integration into regular classrooms and/or school activities

-- Assessment and evaluation are ongoing throughout the year - Student progress is formally reported as per the reporting structure of the OCDSB on report cards and IEP and LSS reports - The progress of a student who has been identified as an exceptional pupil and has a placement is formally reviewed on an annual basis through the IPRC process
+- Assessment and evaluation are ongoing throughout the year - Student progress is formally reported as per the reporting structure of the OCDSB on report cards and IEP and Learning Support Services reports - The progress of a student who has been identified as an exceptional pupil and has a placement is formally reviewed on an annual basis through the IPRC process regular classroom with support from the LST/LRT